bendtherules/bendtherules.github.com/posts/function-name-binding.md

     > When js engine again reaches the function statement in evaluation step - it simply skips over it, to stop it from getting evaluated twice.

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
-But how is it working?
+But how is i working?

     There are 2 possible ways this can work -

     A. There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
 So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
-    That means, if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
+    That means- if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
 Example -
     ```js
     function hello() {
       hello() // will this work?